fbpx

 However, simply having it isn't enough; understanding how to deploy it effectively in an emergency can be a lifesaver.

-Bears are attracted to scents, so it's essential to store food, toiletries, and other scented items in bear-proof containers or in the provided bear boxes at campsites.
+Bears are attracted to scents, so storing food, toiletries, and other scented items in bear-proof containers or the provided bear boxes at campsites is essential.

-By taking these precautions, you ensure your safety, help keep the bears wild, and prevent them from becoming accustomed to human food.
+Taking these precautions ensures your safety, helps keep the bears wild, and prevents them from becoming accustomed to human food.

 Mistake #6: Not Booking Accommodations in Advance